gravitational/teleport/rfd/0148-pinned-unified-resources.md

 has passed.
 3. Resource changes it's name.
 Idk how frequent this happens.
 4. ...?

-### "What happens if a resource I have pinned becomes unavailable?"
-Similarly to the normal resource view, if a resource becomes unavailable (due to RBAC or being removed) it just won't be visible in the pinned view either.

 ### Security Concerns
 Pinned resources go through the same RBAC as unified resources so no additional security concerns matter in the listing.